set-soft/ComfyUI-RemoveBackground_SET/README.md

 &#x2705; Warnings and errors visible in the browser, configurable debug information in the console

-&#x2705; Support for BEN1/2, BiRefNet, BRIA 1.4/2, Depth Anything V2, DiffDIS, InSPyReNet, MODNet, MVANet, PDFNet, U-2-Net, IS-Net, BADIS, BASNet, PGNet, RMFormer
+&#x2705; Support for BEN1/2, BiRefNet, BRIA 1.4/2, Depth Anything V2, DiffDIS, InSPyReNet, MODNet, MVANet, PDFNet, U-2-Net, IS-Net, BADIS, BASNet, PGNet, RMFormer, ESNet

 &#x2705; Automatic model download (Only the SD Turbo VAE might be needed for DiffDIS)